CharlzGaldo/COIT12204-Assessment3/README.md

 of a task description, exposed via a FastAPI endpoint, with internal state tracking and a pytest suite covering agent, state, and endpoint behaviour.

+# View the application on web

+# View the video demo

 ## Architecture at a glance

 ```